afanou-jefferson/AirPurIonic/README.md

 - Show informations when you clicked on marker
 - Hide informations when you're dragging
 - Change the map type
-- Offline Mockup Marker for testPurpose without the back-end.
+- Offline Mockup Marker for tests purposes without the back-end.

 **Please support this activity.